 Hospital passports can be used to communicate your needs to hospital staff.
 At Whittington Health we accept one page passports similar to those used in education and care settings to easily communicate yours or your child’s needs to healthcare professionals.
-For longer stays or more comprehensive guidance and information for healthcare professionals you can also use the longer hospital passport, these can be printed off or keep a copy digitally on your electronic device.
+For longer stays or more comprehensive guidance and information for healthcare professionals you can also use the longer hospital passport, these can be printed off or kept as a digital copy on your electronic device.

-These health passports can be updated with changing needs and support the individual needs.
+These health passports can be updated to support the individual should their needs change.
 Whittington Health are working to include hospital passports in each healthcare professionals’ daily practice and to have printed passports available to patients and carers to fill in on our wards.

 PostersThese posters have been developed with autistic young people and feedback from parents.
 Patients have expectations from staff and staff have expectations of patients to be able to provide the best care.
 To ensure everyone is treated fairly and that hospital visitors can access the care that supports their needs these posters will be around the hospital and are a reminder to staff, patients and visitors.

-Visual stories are stories that are used to explain an unfamiliar situation using clear and precise language paired with explanatory pictures.
+Visual stories are used to explain an unfamiliar situation using clear and precise language paired with explanatory pictures.
 To help autistic children and young people navigate the hospital we’ve developed some visual stories to prepare them for their visit.

 You can use these stories before or during a visit and if you know information in advance you can personalise them with information to fit a child or young person’s needs.